lbl-srg/obc/specification/source/codeGeneration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If a control vendor likes to use for example a different implementation of
-the anti-windup in a PID controller, then such a substitutions may result in a failure during the
+the anti-windup in a PID controller, then such a substitution
-verification test because the control response may differ between the CDL-compliant
+will cause the verification to fail if the control responses differ
-specification and the vendor's implementation.
+between the CDL-compliant specification and the vendor's implementation.

-Therefore, if a customer requires that the control complies
+Therefore, if a customer requires that the implemented control sequence complies
-to the specification, then the workflow shall be to provide an executable
+with the specification, then the workflow shall be such that
-implementation of the vendor's controller, and ask the customer to replace
+the control provider provides an executable implementation of its controller,
+and the control provider shall ask the customer to replace
-in the control specification the PID controller from the CDL-library with the PID controller
+in the control specification the PID controller from the CDL library with the PID controller
-provided by the vendor.
+provided by the control provider.
 Afterwards, verification can be conducted as usual.

 .. note:: Such an executable implementation of a vendor's PID controller can
           be made available by publishing the controller